limecodes/gogameplay.io/README.md

         Next Steps:

-        TODO: Cleanup the game controller
+        [x] TODO: Cleanup the game controller
         TODO: Fix up the front-end
         TODO: Offers 😈 The fun part begins
         TODO: Don't forget non-mobile

+        TODO: Beef up offers tests and do backups offers, focus on the offer part from now on.
+        TODO: Back button redirect from offer

+        TODO: Gotta change vagrant name and stuff to `gogameplay.local` since I'm combining the front page and not using S3